gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/sales-order/sendsale-orders.md

 ---
-description: Learn how send sales orders are processed in HotWax Commerce and synchronized with NetSuite
+description: Learn how send sales orders are processed in HotWax Commerce and synchronized to NetSuite.
 ---

 # Send Sales Orders